Adiaslow/ParalISI/CONTRIBUTING.md

 2. Contact the maintainers
 3. Ask in our developer chat

-Thank you for contributing to PyISI!
+Thank you for contributing to ParalISI!